-One of the most serious consequences of any automobile accident is the potential for head trauma.
+One of the most serious consequences of any car accident is the potential for a head injury.
 During a car accident, even a brief impact to the head can cause severe complications.
 At the time, victims may not even realize the severity of their condition.

 No matter what the circumstances of an accident may be, the first thing to do is assess whether anyone needs medical attention.
 The first few minutes after an accident can be crucial in making sure a driver or passenger’s condition does not deteriorate before help arrives.